-Accounting primarily involves measuring and recording financial transactions of an enterprise in its books of accounts.
+- Accounting is the function of measuring and recording financial transactions of an entity in its books of accounts.

-The purpose of auditing is to determine whether the financial statements of the enterprise reflect a true and fair view of the financial position of the enterprise.
+- The purpose of auditing is to analyse and report whether the prepared financial statements reflect a true and fair view of the financial position of the enterprise.

 5. Compliance requirements